Forecasts on Interacting Dark Energy from 21-cm Angular Power Spectrum with BINGO and SKA observations: Introduction

 In current observations, CMB measurements are undoubtedly the most powerful.
-However, CMB map is a snapshot of the last scattering surface at $z \sim 1090$, it can only provide 2-dimensional information imprinted the early Universe.
-Operating low-redshift observations, for instance, BOSS (SDSS III)~\citep{Dawson2013}, eBOSS~\citep{Zhao:2015gua}, DES~\citep{Abbott:2015swa}, DESI~\citep{Levi:2013gra}, J-PAS~\citep{Benitez:2014ibt}, LSST~\citep{Abate:2012za}, {\it Euclid}~\citep{Amendola:2016saw}, etc., can supply worthy diverse information of the Universe at small redshifts.
+However, CMB map is a projected snapshot of the last scattering surface at $z \sim 1090$, encoding 2-dimensional information primarily imprinting the early epoch but comparatively limited for the late Universe.
+Operating low-redshift observations, for instance, BOSS (SDSS III)~\citep{Dawson2013}, eBOSS~\citep{Zhao:2015gua}, DES~\citep{Abbott:2015swa}, DESI~\citep{Levi:2013gra}, J-PAS~\citep{Benitez:2014ibt}, LSST~\citep{LSST:2008ijt}, {\it Euclid}~\citep{Amendola:2016saw}, etc., can supply worthy diverse information of the Universe at small redshifts.
 Furthermore, measuring the large-scale structures through galaxy number counts and cosmic shear can detect more signatures of the Universe evolution.
 Combining all different complementary probes driven by different physics, we can understand better on the properties of DM, DE and grasp the signature on the interaction between them.

 Besides of conventional observations which have been widely performed, a new technique named neutral hydrogen (HI) intensity mapping (IM) is leading the trend of redshift surveys in the radio wave band.
 HI IM aims to map the integrated intensity of 21-cm radiation from multiple unresolved galaxies inside some redshift range~\citep{Madau:1996cs,Battye:2004re,Peterson:2006bx,Loeb:2008hg}.
 Since there is no need to resolve individual galaxies, the IM technique can conduct an extremely large-volume survey in a relatively short observational time, which is a great advantage over traditional optical surveys.
 On the other hand, HI is expected to be a good tracer of matter distribution in the post-reionization epoch with minimal bias~\citep{Padmanabhan:2014zma}, thanks to the absence of complicated reionization astrophysics.
 In addition to mapping a 3-dimensional Universe, the one-to-one match between the observed frequency and the source redshift provides the possibility to do a tomographic analysis in HI IM surveys.